ArowoloAbimbolaVictoria/HR-Analytics/README.md

 ## Recommendations
+I gave the following reccommendations based on my Analysis.
 1. Promotion Policy: Reduce the promotion cycle to less than 10 years to boost employee motivation.
 2. Performance-Based Layoffs: Consider using performance metrics rather than tenure alone for dismissal decisions.
 3. Upskilling Programs: Offer training opportunities for employees at levels 1 and 2 to advance their careers.